MattFiler/CTP-2019-20/README.md

 If "cut out clouds" is enabled when processing, the tool will use the generated cloud mask to automatically cut out clouds from the processed images, and filter the results by what it thinks are best/ok/worst.
 Worst and ok images typically contain trees or branches - the tool will do its best to isolate clouds into the "best" category.
 Enable this option if you are going to use the dataset for training.
 If you wish to retroactively cut out clouds, utilise the "CloudPuller" program in the "Tests" folder.

-## Using the StreetviewRipper output to train
+## Using DeepDoodle

-Edit the "gpu.theanorc" file within the "DeepLearning" folder.
-Change the `compiler_bindir` value to match your Visual Studio compiler directory, and the `include_path`/`library_path` to match your cuDNN/CUDA directories.
-Also edit "datagen.py" and change `NUM_IMAGES` to match the number of images in your dataset (this will be an eigth of the files in your "Builds/StreetviewRipper/Output/Images/PulledClouds/BestMatch" folder).

-You can now run "run.bat", this will convert your best cloud images from StreetviewRipper into a format that can be used for training, and then initialise training using the DeepDoodle network.
-After training is complete, you can run "doodler.bat" to interact with the results.
+DeepDoodle is included with the project for deep learning.
+A tool is available within "Builds/DeepLearning" which can configure your DeepDoodle environment and manage training/launching the doodler program.
+When you first launch the tool, enter your Visual Studio VC directory and CUDA version directory, then press save.

+If you have collected a cloud dataset using StreetviewRipper, you can now press "Start Training".
+This will launch a command prompt window showing you progress - it will take some time to complete based on the number of images you have collected.

+A pre-trained DeepDoodle model is available in the "DeepLearning/Pre-trained" folder.
+To use it instead of training on your own data, copy it out into the root "DeepLearning" folder.

+With your training complete (or pre-trained model copied) you can now press "Launch Doodler" to interact with the network in realtime.

 ## Additional notes

 The C# MATLAB API can sometimes crash after a series of calls - for this reason, the branch "matlab-local-fix" was created, which automatically opens MATLAB and runs the script within the program rather than through the API.
 This is useful for generating a large dataset of processed images.
 You will need to adjust the MATLAB path in code and recompile StreetviewRipper to utilise this fix, found on the "matlab-local-fix" branch.
 Check that the branch is not behind master before using it (may have fallen behind, merge it to update).

-A pre-trained DeepDoodle model is available in the "DeepLearning/Pre-trained" folder.
-To use it, copy it into the root "DeepLearning" folder, and run "doodle.py".

 ## Useful links